Neranjan Wijeyeratne: Politics

 After stepping down as Diyawadana Nilame following his second term, he went into active politics.

 Family

-He is married to Devika Mediwake Daughter of Dr Laxminath & Chintha Mediwake, and Grand Daughter of William Gopallawa (first President of Sri Lanka) and has two children, a daughter Mokshana Nerandika Wijeyeratne (Environmental Specialist, The World Bank (Colombo office). & a son, Dr. Navindra Wijeyeratne (BS, MS & PhD from University of Central Florida, Florida, USA) he is a Assistant Professor at Florida Polytechnic University, Florida, USA.
+He is married to Devika Mediwake, daughter of Dr Laxminath and Chintha Mediwake, and granddaughter of William Gopallawa (first president of Sri Lanka) and has two children, a daughter Mokshana Nerandika Wijeyeratne (Senior environmental specialist) The World Bank, Headquarters at Washington, D.C.
+United States of America. and a son, Navindra Wijeyeratne (BS, MS and PhD) from University of Central Florida, Florida, United States of America, who is an assistant professor at Florida Polytechnic University, Florida, US.